sidnik007/sidnik007.github.com/_posts/2015-12-11-handling-long-chains-of-if-else-solution-1.md

 Contains Spicy Pineapple
 {% endhighlight %}

 We would be modifying the 'PizzaContentFactory' class.
 Right now if a new pizza content has to be added, then we have to modify the existing `if-else` in the code.
-So we use enums instead.
+So we use `enum` instead.

-Find below the enum class which contains the types of pizzas.
+Find below the `enum` class which contains the types of pizzas.

 {% highlight java %}
 public enum PizzaContentTypes {